 If you are experiencing difficulty filing your Unemployment Insurance claim, you may contact MDES at CV19@mdes.ms.gov or contact your local WIN Job Center for assistance.
 WIN Job Center lobbies are currently closed to prevent the spread of COVID-19.
 Contact a WIN Job Center by using the location and phone numbers included here.

-This list of Cancellations, Closures & Postponements will be constantly updated:
+This list of Cancellations, Closures & Postponements will be constantly updated as provided by the individual communities:

 - Casinos closed as of Monday, March 16 at midnight until further notice (Does not include casinos on tribal land.)